Updated July 2026

 The majority of asbestos found in soil across various regions in Australia can be attributed to four primary sources:

-- Buildings constructed with asbestos containing material that were not properly demolished and disposed of, leading to contamination of the surrounding soil.
+- Improper demolition of asbestos-containing buildings.
+Buildings constructed with asbestos-containing materials that were not properly demolished and disposed of, resulting in contamination of the surrounding soil.

-- The use of asbestos-contaminated soil as topsoil or landfill, contributing to the spread of friable asbestos fibres in the environment.
+- Use of asbestos-contaminated soil as fill or landfill.
+The use of asbestos-contaminated soil as topsoil or landfill contributes to the spread of friable asbestos fibres in the environment.

-- Construction practices involving asbestos-containing materials contribute to contamination.
+- Deterioration of building materials that leach fibres into surrounding soil.
+Construction practices involving asbestos-containing materials contribute to contamination.
 As these materials deteriorate over time, asbestos fibres can leach into the surrounding soil, infiltrating gardens, playgrounds, and other residential or recreational areas.

 Regulations and guidelines for managing asbestos in soil